-I’m Cinthya — a twenty-two year old college student born in Morelia MIchoacan, Mexico.
+I’m Cinthya — a twenty-two-year-old college student born in Morelia Michoacan, Mexico.
 I was raised in Nipomo, California to a family of six.
-LIke thousands of others with no recollection of my home country, I was brought into the United States at the age of four.
+Like thousands of others with no recollection of my home country, I was brought into the United States at the age of four.
 That’s right, I’m a Dreamer.

 My parents were rooted in that fear.
 And that fear grew through everyday interactions by faculty who made sure I filled out extra paperwork explaining the reason for not having a SSN assigned to me.
 It grew by having to wait for SB1060 to go into effect to obtain a license.
 These experiences have shaped and alienated me in ways only fellow Dreamers can understand.

 Forming a community amongst ourselves, sharing our stories, and our worries have been the motivation to move past, yet another hurdle in my pursuit of academic and personal goals.
 Additionally, the continued support I have received from family, friends, colleagues, and faculty at SJSU has not gone unnoticed and I am incredibly grateful.